lachlan-ibm/ibmvia_autoconf/docs/base.rst

 SSL Certificate database
 ========================
-X509 Certificates and PCKS12 key-files can be imported into Verify Access SSL databases.
+X509 Certificates and PCKS12 key-files can be imported into Verify Identity Access SSL databases.
 The structure of this configuration option is to specify a yaml list of SSL databases.
 Each entry in the list has three keys: database name; personal certificates; and signer certificates.
 If a database does not exist on the appliance then it is created before files are imported.